Kaikōura Ranges

-The Kaikōura Ranges are two parallel ranges of mountains located in the northeast of the South Island of New Zealand.
+The Kaikōura Ranges are two parallel ranges of mountains located in the Canterbury Region in the northeast of the South Island of New Zealand.
 The two ranges are visible from a great distance, including from the southern coast of the North Island.

 Description

-Formed along New Zealand's Marlborough Fault System, they can be seen as the northernmost extension of the Southern Alps / Kā Tiritiri o te Moana in the South Island.
+Formed along New Zealand's Marlborough Fault System, they can be seen as the northernmost extension of the Southern Alps in the South Island.
 Named the Looker-on mountains, by Captain James Cook, they take their name from the town of Kaikōura at the southern extreme of the more eastern range, the Seaward Kaikōuras.
 This range rises straight from (and dominates) the coast to the north of the town, and reaches its highest point with the 2608 m Mount Manakau.

 The long straight river valley of the Waiau Toa / Clarence River separate the Seaward Kaikōuras from the longer and loftier Inland Kaikōuras.
-This latter range contains the highest peak in the ranges, the 2885 m Tapuae-o-Uenuku, the translation from the Māori of which is the poetic "Footprint of the rainbow".
+This latter range contains the highest peak in the ranges, the 2885 m Tapuae-o-Uenuku, the translation from the Māori of which is the poetic "Footprint of the rainbow."
 Beyond the Inland Kaikōuras is the valley of the Awatere River, which runs parallel to that of the Waiau Toa / Clarence.
 The climate is characterised by a dry cold winter.